NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 #### Txn-JAG Response
-The processing rules and response format are identical to those described in Section 4.1.1.2, with the exception that the aud claim in the issued Txn-JAG MUST identify the TTS of Trust Domain II.
+The processing rules and response format are identical to those described in Section 4.1.1.2, with the exception that the `aud` claim in the issued Txn-JAG MUST identify the TTS of Trust Domain II.

 #### Txn-JAG Transmission Methods

-When a Txn-JAG is presented directly to an endpoint, the workload MUST include the Txn-JAG in a dedicated HTTP header named Txn-JAG.
-This dedicated header avoids ambiguity with the Authorization header, which is conventionally associated with access tokens per {{RFC6750}}.
+When a Txn-JAG is presented directly to an endpoint, the workload MUST include the Txn-JAG parameter in HTTP named `Txn-JAG`.
+This dedicated parameter avoids ambiguity with the Authorization header, which is conventionally associated with access tokens per {{RFC6750}}.

+In {{RFC7523}} and {{?I-D.ietf-oauth-identity-chaining}}, the JAG is carried by the `assertion` field in HTTP, but it is used to request an access token.
+These drafts have not listed the usage of `assertion` field to request a Txn-Token, as described in this document.
+As a result, this document has designed a new HTTP parameter `Txn-JAG`.
+But alternatively, it could also be transmitted as a HTTP header field.
+The most appropriate design should subject to Working Group's discretion.

 ### Token Exchange for Txn-Token
 Endpoint B performs a token exchange with the TTS in Trust Domain II to obtain a local Txn-Token in Trust Domain II, using the Txn-JAG as the subject_token.